mohamedyd/awesome_resources/ml-blogs-articles.md

 ## Large Language Models

+* [Generative AI exists because of the transformer](https://ig.ft.com/generative-ai/): interesting visual storytelling of how LLMs and transformers work.

 * [AutoGen: Enabling next-generation large language model applications](https://www.microsoft.com/en-us/research/blog/autogen-enabling-next-generation-large-language-model-applications/): AutoGen is a framework for simplifying the orchestration, optimization, and automation of LLM workflows.

 * [Patterns for Building LLM-based Systems & Products](https://eugeneyan.com/writing/llm-patterns/#guardrails-to-ensure-output-quality): There are seven key patterns.
 They’re also organized along the spectrum of improving performance vs. reducing cost/risk, and closer to the data vs. closer to the user.